Last updated: July 12, 2026

 Some examples of performance KPIs in workload management include:

 Why does this matter?
 Because in real projects, it’s not enough to just get things done, you need to get them done on time and to the right standard.
-That’s where tracking KPIs in workload management plays a critical role.
+That’s exactly what tracking KPIs in workload management tells you.

-For example, a team watching their on-time completion rate climb from 60% to 85% feels a collective sense of accomplishment, fueling the motivation to push even higher.
-KPIs can be as much about celebrating wins as they are about spotting gaps.
+A climbing chart fixes that.
+Watch your on-time completion rate go from 60% to 85% and the whole team feels it; the number becomes something worth defending.
+KPIs are as much about celebrating wins as they are about spotting gaps.

-Here’s a step-by-step process to set up performance KPI tracking in Quire:
+Here’s how to set up performance KPI tracking in Quire, step by step:

 For tracking task performance, create a column in the custom field, name it KPI Point, apply the following formula, and choose the format as Number.